hezamu/github-release-watcher/README.md

 > A simple Scala.js app to list releases in for one or more projects in Github.

-See it in action [here](https://vaadin-release-watcher.firebaseapp.com/).
+You need authenticate with your Github account to see the releases.
+See it in action at [vaadin-release-watcher.firebaseapp.com](https://vaadin-release-watcher.firebaseapp.com/).

-I recommend using an access token for Github API.
-You can generate one [here](https://github.com/settings/tokens).

 ## Build Setup